DrDanielh/UiAbot/docs/src/tftree.rst

-System Architecture
+Software Architecture
 ======================

-The system on the UiAbot can perform autonomous navigation using both the pre-generated static map, as well as do its own mapping of the environment.
+The complete UiAbot software can perform autonomous navigation using both the pre-generated static map, as well as do its own mapping of the environment.
 It proves that a autonomous mobile robot does not have to use expensive sensors and computational hardware.
 The Nav2 software stack is virtually plug-and-play.